Loading...

 How to consume chai, dal paratha without glucose spikes

-Incorporate a source of protein like a small serving of yogurt or a handful of nuts with your meal.
-This can help slow down the absorption of glucose.
+Include a side of fiber-rich vegetables like spinach, kale, or cucumbers with your meal.
+Fiber can slow down the absorption of sugars.

 Stay Hydrated

-Eat slowly and chew your food thoroughly.
-This can improve digestion and reduce the likelihood of a rapid increase in blood sugar levels.
+Eat slowly and savor your food.
+This can help in better digestion and avoiding rapid spikes in blood sugar.

 healthspan-mbl